mvk-team42/TestDjango/README.md

 Welcome to Team42's awesome test project!

-This is a test project to try out Django and GitHub
+This is a test project to try out Django and GitHub!